How to build a property portfolio – Your starter guide

 In the current market, you may find it difficult to find support through the regular channels.
 Mainstream lenders may be nervous with so much uncertainty looming.
 Any complications in your history will likely throw up red flags on the high street.

-Going forward, specialist lenders like Market Financial Solutions (MFS) will have a bigger role to play in financing property investments.
+Going forward, specialist lenders like Market Financial Solutions will have a bigger role to play in financing property investments.
 We take into consideration a range of circumstances and can adapt to a difficult economy.
 We’re also open to new investors newly attracted the industry, such as foreign buyers.

 Our products are designed to be flexible, and we offer several different kinds of loans.
 From auction finance through to buy-to-let mortgages, we’re here to help your property portfolio plans.